 Research has shown that over half of vegetarians in the U.S. choose to eat this way for health reasons.
 Other reasons may include opposition to the treatment of animals, environmental or economic concerns, or religious reasons.

-Why It May Not Work
+Why The Vegetarian Diet Might Not Work

 While the evidence for plant-centric diets is strong, omitting all meat, poultry, and fish comes with its concerns.
 Animal protein, especially organ meats, are incredibly nutrient-dense and some nutrients, like protein and heme iron, are much more bioavailable in meat than in plants.
 By choosing not to eat meat, you are more at risk for missing out on these nutrients.